Global Challenges Research Fund: Case Studies

 Children in India who undertake speech therapy are often forced to use western or Indian software packages which are unengaging and culturally irrelevant to them.

-Dr Gavin Sim, Reader in Human-Computer Interaction in the School of Physical Sciences and Computing, was involved in developing a two-day course held at IIT Guwahati, India, which demonstrated how child computer interaction methods primarily developed in the west can be effectively applied within India to aid software development.
+Dr Gavin Sim, Reader in Human-Computer Interaction was involved in developing a two-day course held at IIT Guwahati, India, which demonstrated how child computer interaction methods primarily developed in the west can be effectively applied within India to aid software development.
 Children in India were involved in contributing design ideas which were analysed by the project team to form the basis of a speech therapy game.
 Based on the children’s ideas, a prototype has been developed to assist children in correcting the pitch of their voice.

 Collaboration and understanding have been central to the partnership.
 At the outset of the project, research teams spent two days at the All India Institute of Speech and Hearing (AIISH) to gain an understanding of the challenges of working with children in India who have communication disorders.
 A number of potential collaborative projects were identified, including the proposed game prototype.
 Project partners helped to facilitate a design session involving the children as well as analysing ideas, shaping the game concept and critiquing the suitability of the game within the Indian context.
 IIT Guwahati then worked collaboratively with former students to develop the prototype and manage this process.

 The key benefit for the partners within India is demonstrating how child computer interaction methods can be used to develop software for children in India around speech therapy.
 These methods could be applied to a range of different contexts, not just speech therapy.
 IIT Guwahati are adapting these methods within their research and teaching.
 People attending the course have had first-hand experience of designing with children and can use these methods in practice to potentially develop better software for children.